 The opinions expressed in this article are solely those of the author and are not necessarily those of World Religion News.

-Tags: ahong, assimilation, Bradford Muslim Women's Council, China, Chinese Islam, female prayer leaders, Goddess of Mercy, Guo Jingfang, Kaifeng, Manchu, Michael Wood, Ming Dynasty, muslim, Muslim community, Muslim Xinjiang, Nizamuddin, of women-only mosques, Song Dynasty, Wahhabis, Wangjia Alley mosque, women imams, women's education, Yellow River, Zhengzhou
+Tags: ahong, assimilation, Bradford Muslim Women's Council, China, Chinese Islam, Female, Goddess of Mercy, Guo Jingfang, Kaifeng, Manchu, Michael Wood, Ming Dynasty, muslim, Muslim Xinjiang, Nizamuddin, Song Dynasty, Wahhabis, Wangjia Alley mosque, women, women imams, women's education, Yellow River, Zhengzhou

 WRN Featured Contributors are comprised of two groups: A) The official spokespersons affiliated with a religion or religious organization or B) WRN hand-picked religion and theology writers from around the web.
 If you would like to be a featured contributor, please contact us here.